 The expansive garden has plenty of nooks and crannies for you to retreat to.
 Approximately 4000 m² of the garden has been professionally landscaped and is very well maintained while the rest, the southern area, remains wild to keep out the outside world.
 The garden has a few special areas: the mazet and its Provencal garden, the children’s playground (with a swing set and trampoline) and, of course, the courtyard with the swimming pool.

 Many guests claim that the 16x6-meter swimming pool is the domain’s showpiece.
-UV rays filter the water, so little chlorine is used, and a heat pump warms the water to 28° Celsius from the end of May to the beginning of October.
+UV rays filter the water, so little chlorine is used, and a heat pump warms the water to 28° Celsius from the end of May to the end of September.
 Next to the swimming pool you find a sunbathing area and a teak terrace that offers another magnificent view over the valley.

 The pool is located in a courtyard that is surrounded by dry stack stone walls of more than 2 meters high, so there are no nosy neighbours or passers-by; it is an oasis of peace and quiet.
 The courtyard has iron gates that can be closed to prevent babies and small children from entering.
 This place is 100% safe for our youngest lodgers.
 The pool itself is about 50 meters away from the house, so the swimming does not disturb anyone.
 The swimming pool has an automatic cover, so the water does not cool off during the night.